 For most of us, a "car collection" might be a Saab 9000 parked beside another Saab 9000 that broke down in 2003, but is good for spares.
-For the super-rich, however, a car collection is a list of vehicles so long they can't easily be recalled.
+For the super-rich, however, an amazing car collection is a collectible car list so long they can't easily be recalled.

 When Mason isn’t in the stadium progressing rock with his Pink Floyd band mates, he's probably driving a car.
 With over forty costly classics in his garage – including a Bugatti T35, an Aston Martin LM18, a Ferrari 213 T3 and a Porsche 962 – he has a lot of driving to do.